-Seven years ago, I was walking along the Parkland Walk when I came across Louisa, one of the nature conservation officers, who was leading a walk there.
-That’s how I found out about Gillespie Park and the opportunity to volunteer there – although I had already been living in the area for many years!
+Eight years ago, I was walking along the Parkland Walk when I came across Louisa, one of the nature conservation officers, who was leading a walk there.
+That’s how I found out about Gillespie Park and the opportunity to volunteer there – although I had been living in the area for many years!

 I was off work with a stress-related illness at the time and found being outdoors and in nature incredibly beneficial.
 Volunteering at Gillespie Park, I made lots of connections with other people and learnt a lot about nature.
 I now even have an allotment and a wildlife garden at home.

 Why do you think it’s important to care for our parks and greenspaces?

 We don’t have much greenspace in Islington, so any that exist are a precious resource.
 It feels like nature is under threat at the moment and it’s easy to feel powerless in the face of big global challenges such as deforestation.
 I believe that we can help nature thrive in our own borough, though.
 In Gillespie Park, for example, there is an area near the pond that is fenced off so it can be kept wild.
 That’s what makes it a really good habitat for animals like butterflies and toads.

 Having access to well-maintained greenspaces is also important for us as human beings.
 There’s been lots of research that shows that being outdoors in green space is beneficial for your mental and physical health.
 I find Gillespie Park to be such a peaceful environment – it’s a real haven.
 I’m pleased that many other local people feel the same way.
 One time a young woman with a baby came up to me and told me she was living in flats nearby, with no access to a garden.
 She said that the park was a “godsend” and that it meant a lot to her that we were keeping it in shape.
 That made me really happy.